Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 Step 2: Investment Sale Details

-This tool provides an estimate based on 2025 federal rates and the information you enter.
-Remember, tax laws can change, and your individual situation (including other income, deductions, and credits) will affect your actual tax liability.
+This tool provides a rough estimate based on current federal rates and the info you enter.
+Look, tax laws change, and your individual situation – other income, deductions, credits – will affect your actual tax liability.

 For precise calculations, specific advice on strategies like tax-loss harvesting, or understanding the Net Investment Income Tax (NIIT) in detail, always consult with a qualified tax professional.
 Understanding your federal tax liability is a key part of smart financial planning in Tennessee.